Last updated: 21.2.2020

 Technological solutions promoting society and the environment

-Digia seeks to be a technological pioneer that promotes society with its products and services, providing solutions that support society and the environment.
+Digia aims to act as a technological pioneer whose products and services promote the development and wellbeing of society and the environment.
 Technology is developing at an ever-faster pace.
 Digia keeps a close eye on megatrends and technological trends to acquire and maintain its technological capabilities.

 In addition to investing in its own technology, Digia is involved in a variety of technology networks and cooperates with different technology suppliers.
-Digia has, for instance, organised Digia API Hackademy events since 2017.
-Digia API Hackademy is a training programme in which participants team up to brainstorm and plan solutions to topical business challenges using open interfaces (API) and artificial intelligence technologies.
-The ideas created by the teams participating in API Hackademy 2018 included an IoT-enabled measuring device for the home care of the elderly and a smart refrigerator that alerts the user about products that are about to expire, thereby reducing food wastage.
+Digia has also organised Digia API Hackatemia events since 2017.
+Digia API Hackatemia is a training programme in which participants team up to brainstorm and plan solutions to topical business challenges using open interfaces (API) and artificial intelligence technologies.

 Digia wants to provide its employees with a technologically smooth, safe and sustainable workplace by continuously modernising and developing its own systems and processes.